DevTable/gantryd/README.md

 ### Gantryd health checks

-Gantryd supports a number of built-in checks for verifying that a container is properly started and running.
+Gantryd supports a number of built-in checks for verifying that a container is properly started, running and healthy.

 #### http Health Check